 What an Active Workplace looks like has changed.
 Before we spoke about the things we could do during the working day to keep us active.
 Gone are the walking meetings with our colleagues, taking the stairs instead of the lift or parking the car that little bit further away.
-As our spare rooms and kitchens become our new office space, what are the things we can do at home and the organisations who can support us to keep moving and connected during the Covid-19 pandemic.
+As our spare rooms and kitchens have become our new office space, what are the things we can do at home to keep moving and connected during the Covid-19 pandemic.

 During the pandemic it can be easy to fall into some bad habits when we're working from home, thankfully Nick's got some tips on how he's keeping moving whilst he works from home!

 Many experts have spoken about the need to keep routine while working from home and keeping as close to any other working day.
-GreaterSport's Active Workplace Toolkit includes The Live Well Day, but now we are all working from home what does this look like and how does it help us to keep a routine that supports wellbeing and moving more?
+Now with the winter months drawing in and darker mornings and evenings, getting outside in the daylight hours is more important than before.
+GreaterSport's Active Workplace Toolkit includes The Live Well Day, but now that many of us are working from home, what does this look like and how does it help us to keep a routine that supports wellbeing and moving more?
 Below we've come up with an idea of a schedule for your day to help you stick to a routine.

 7.00am - Time to get get up after 7 - 8 hours of quality sleep.

-7.30am - Workout, the #KeepGMMoving webpages have loads of ideas of things to do, such as apps or YouTube videos to inspire your workout or using one of your permitted outdoor activity sessions to run, walk or cycle.
+7.30am - Workout, the #KeepGMMoving webpages have loads of ideas of things to do, such as apps or YouTube videos to inspire your workout.

 8.00am - Get ready for the day; shower, coffee, breakfast.